marcolarranaga/ias12wiki/NTATL008/models/compiling_wrf4.1.3_uncoupled.md

-## Compiling WRF 4.1.3 for uncoupling case
+## Compiling WRF 4.1.3 for uncoupled case

 Download WRF model from the UCAR site
 To compile WRF: